razvanjega/Bug-Reports-QA/README.md

 **Expected result:**
-1. After entering the correct code** (return a + b;)** that completes the initial code provided in the editor, by pressing the "Verify" button, the following specific results should appear in the results box:
+1. After entering the correct code** (return a + b;)** that completes the initial code provided in the editor, by pressing the "Verify" button, the following result should appear in the results box: _The code compiles and the code passed the test._

-  1.1. _The code compiles._
-  1.2. _The code passed the test._